JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Le_LU_dans_les_Groupes_d_Etude.md

 The term “teacher” in the context of this presentation is a person, “a big brother” who has a deep understanding of The Urantia Book and who wishes to assist the younger ones to appropriate its content without imposing his point of view (we will see in the next chapter “The strategy of the study group” how he can become a “midwife” of ideas).
 In no case is he a “master to think”, a “guru” or someone who declares himself as having the authority to teach or seeking personal gratification.
 His work is in no way remunerated.
 His motivation flows naturally from the fact that he has found God and that he ardently desires to serve his companions out of love.

 > “_Religious desire is the hunger quest for divine reality.
 Religious experience is the realization of the consciousness of having found God.
 And when a human being does find God, there is experienced within the soul of that being such an indescribable restlessness of triumph in discovery that he is impelled to seek loving service-contact with his less illuminated fellows, not to disclose that he has found God, but rather to allow the overflow of the welling-up of eternal goodness within his own soul to refresh and ennoble his fellows.
-Real religion leads to increased social service._” ([UB 102:3.4](/en/The_Urantia_Book/102#p3_4))
+Real religion leads to increased social service._” (<a id="a163_595"></a>[UB 102:3.4](/en/The_Urantia_Book/102#p3_4))

 During the study, it is quite natural for the teacher to deliver his interpretation according to his understanding of this or that passage of the _Urantia Book_.
 But, this is not the right method because in doing so, the teacher interprets the author's thought at the risk of imposing a partial, subjective, inaccurate or even erroneous point of view.
 In truth, all the clarifications, expansions of concepts and answers to the legitimate questions of the participants are found in the book itself and the right method consists, for the teacher, in looking for them and using them as “cross-references” that is to say paragraphs or passages providing clarification in the terminology, presenting an additional point of view, enhancing an ideal, or deepening this or that concept.
 This is precisely the technique remarkably used by the revelators to extend our cosmic consciousness and broaden our mental framework.

 A well-chosen cross-reference in the context of a given sharing can really clarify, even profoundly enhance the spiritual perception of the participants.
-For example, in the sentence: “_This magnificent and universal injunction to strive for the perfection of divinity is the first duty and should be the highest ambition of all creatures struggling in the creation of the God of perfection._” ([UB 1:0.4](/en/The_Urantia_Book/1#p0_4)) the term “duty” shocked some participants and I knew in advance that it would be a source of discussion.
+For example, in the sentence: “_This magnificent and universal injunction to strive for the perfection of divinity is the first duty and should be the highest ambition of all creatures struggling in the creation of the God of perfection._” (<a id="a167_395"></a>[UB 1:0.4](/en/The_Urantia_Book/1#p0_4)) the term “duty” shocked some participants and I knew in advance that it would be a source of discussion.
 The Divine Counselor uses the term duty here to make us reflect on the responsibility that is ours to obey this injunction.
 By choosing to refer to Paper 117, Section 4 we have truly received from the Mighty Messenger a masterful, clear and significant response to our responsibility not only as a child of the Universal Father but also towards the members of God the Sevenfold.

 Some participants experienced a very great spiritual emotion and this “duty” which had remained at the level of the intellect really rose to the spiritual level of sincere desire and recognition of personal responsibility.